Yaomingshuai/VQ-Font/README.md

 >train_unis: ["5211","597D","80DC"]
  val_unis: ["8FD1","4FA0"]
 ### 2.Content-Reference mapping
 Referring to the method mentioned in [Fs-Font](https://github.com/tlc121/FsFont), we first select around 100 reference characters from all Chinese characters as our reference set, and then select three characters for each character from the reference set.
-The format of CR-Mapping is as shown below:
+The format of C-R mapping is as shown below:
 >{content1: [ref1, ref2, ref3, ...], content2: [ref1, ref2, ref3, ...], ...}

 example: